The-Marcy-Lab-School-Assignments/swe-assessment-1-js-fundamentals-christopherhackett-max/src/short-response.md

 ### Question 1
 This code will give you a `ReferenceError`.

-You'd get a ReferenceError because you are trying to access the variable `currentStatus` outside of the if statement when it's only in the `scope` of said if statement.
+You'd get a ReferenceError because you are trying to access the variable `currentStatus` outside of the if statement when it's only in the `block scope` of said if statement.

 The best way to fix this error would be to define `currentStatus` outside of the if statement first.